subsite/snapshotbackup/README.md

 **Notes:**
 - Run script as root to preserve file ownership and avoid permission errors, but protect your backup drive.
 - Use double quotes around source dirs with spaces.
 Destination path cannot contain spaces.
-- Destination path must be local (or locally mounted), source paths can be remote (user@client:/dir/dir) or local
+- Source paths can be remote (user@client:/dir/dir) or local, but you cannot mix.
+All sources must be on the same host.
+- Destination path must be on a locally mounted device.
 - Backup destination must be a Linux type filesystem for the hardlinks to work, forget FAT/NTFS drives.
 - SSHFS-mounts can be slow.